 For privacy and security reasons you may decide that you do not want to display your real name and your email address on your Windows 10 lock screen, where you enter your PIN or Password to sign in.
-This post will show you how to hide your real name and email address in Windows 10 Lock Screen using Group Policy, Registry – and via Settings app too, from Build 14328 onwards.
+You can remove your email address via Settings – but in this post we who you how to hide your real name and email address in Windows 10 Lock Screen, using Group Policy or Registry Editor.

 Hide real name & email address on Windows 10 Lock Screen